Top 10 Ways to Use Dynamic Content in your Email Campaigns

 By tracking digital behavior, it’s much easier to reel shoppers back in when the cart abandonment email is dangling that shiny object in their inbox.

 This last item is less about data you are gathering about subscribers and more about creating a sense of urgency, which has been shown to increase sales by 332%, according to ConversionXL.
-Countdown timers can be an uber effective way to incentivize your readers if you have a big, blow-out sale or early bird discount.
+Countdown timers can be an uber effective way to incentivize your readers if you have a blow-out sale or an early bird discount.
 Based on when the email is opened, the dynamic software will trigger the countdown based on the allotted time left.

 Selfridges&Co. made great use of this tactic by literally counting down, to the second, how long their reader had to save big on their home sale.
 Brilliant.

-Remember, though, everything in moderation!
+Remember, though: Everything in moderation!
 Giving away a whitepaper doesn’t warrant a countdown timer (obviously).
 We want our readers to feel a sense of urgency, not be crippled by anxiety.